-- while not essential, knowledge of foreign languages is useful.
+While not essential, knowledge of foreign languages can be useful for overseas work.

-Work experience is vital, as graduate employers usually require trainee or assistant consultants to have up to two years' work experience.
+Work experience is highly valued by graduate employers and you'll usually need some relevant work experience to get a job as a junior/graduate acoustic consultant.
 Consultants are expected to have at least two years' relevant work experience.

-One good source of work experience is through music festivals in the summer.
-Acoustic consultancies may employ up to 20 students during this time to undertake sound measurements for the duration of festivals on a shift work basis.
+Music festivals can be a good source of work experience.
+Acoustic consultancies employ students to undertake sound measurements for the duration of festivals on a shift work basis.